garethlewin/MusicForStreamers/README.md

-CopyrightFreeMusic
+Music for streamers
 ==================

-A collection of copyright free music with links back to where they are from.

-Useful for http://twitch.tv streamers.
-Note, it's probably best to personally contact these sources before you use their music to get a license
+A curated list of music that http://twitch.tv streamers and http://youtube.com video creators can use in their streams in a safe, legal and moral fashion.

-Sources:
+Copyright Free Sources:

 * NoCopyrightSounds https://www.youtube.com/user/NoCopyrightSounds
 * ByeByeCopyright https://www.youtube.com/user/ByeByeCopyright/videos